perlwasm/talk-perlcic-2020/index.md

 Note:
 That is all that I have for today.
 If you are interested in WebAssembly, you should definitely come join us on that IRC #native channel, or the perlwasm github organization.

-I think the WebAssembly modules that I've written have some limitations that would be interesting projects for those who are interested in the technology.
-I'd welcome collabortators.
-The #native channel is also good to discuss Alien and Platypus tech if that sounds interesting.
+I've discussed that the WebAssembly Perl modules that I've written have some limitations.
+I think that addressing some of those limitations could make interesting projects for those who are interested in the technology.
+I'd welcome collaborations to that end.

+The #native channel i also godo to discuss Alien and Platypus tech if that sounds interesting.

 Any questions?